Eka Ramdani

-Eka Ramdani (born 18 June 1984), also known as Ebol, is an Indonesian former professional footballer who lastly played for Persib Bandung.
+Eka Ramdani (born 18 June 1984), also known as Ebol, is an Indonesian former professional footballer who last played for Persib Bandung.

 International career

 His unofficial international debut in Golkar birthday when the Indonesia national football team drew 2-2 with South Africa at Gelora Bung Karno Stadium.
 His official international debut with the national team was in the 2006 Merdeka Tournament when they drew 1-1 against Malaysia on 23 August 2006.